-Launched in 2015, The ARTSLAB has hosted a number of music events in collaboration with Harvest Recordings (Steve Kilbey; Leonardo’s Bride; Tim Rogers; Montaigne; Holidays on Ice; Le Pie; Tim Bowen; Direwolf; Baby et Lulu; Lo Five); and in collaboration with Shark Island Productions has screened new films including Paul Kelly: Stories of Me; That Sugar Film; Frackman; Bully; How to Change the World; Suzy & The Simple Man and Last Cab to Darwin.
-Theatre shows include Tempting Morsels (2015) and Songs About Girls & Their Fingertips (2016).
+Launched in 2015, The ARTSLAB has hosted a number of music events such as Steve Kilbey; Leonardo’s Bride; Tim Rogers; Montaigne; Holidays on Ice; Baby et Lulu; and screened new films including The Final Quarter; 2040; Sweet Country; Paul Kelly: Stories of Me; That Sugar Film; Frackman; How to Change the World; Suzy & The Simple Man and Last Cab to Darwin.
+Theatre shows include The Turn of the Screw (2020) and The Twins (2021).

-The ARTS LAB is a not-for-profit arts program run by a small team of art lovers!
-There are many people who contribute to making it happen including the Upper Kangaroo River Progress Association’s committee; members and volunteers and our community sponsors and supporters.
-However it would not be possible without the ongoing and generous support of our patron, Ian Darling and the Shark Island Institute team.
+The ARTS LAB is a not-for-profit arts program run by Shark Island Kangaroo Valley.
+There are many people who contribute to making it happen including the Upper Kangaroo River Progress Association committee, members and volunteers and our community sponsors and supporters.